siraaf/yii2-tree-manager/README.md

 - **movable_l:** whether a tree node is allowed to be movable left.
 - **movable_r:** whether a tree node is allowed to be movable right.
 - **removable:** whether a tree node is removable - will not be removed if children exist.
 If soft delete is enabled, then the node will be inactivated - else removed from database.
-- **removable_all:** whether a tree node is removable with children.
-If soft delete is enabled, then the node and its children will be inactivated - else removed from database.

 The following important PHP classes are available with this module: